Shippable/docs/sources/provision/tutorial/provision-gcp-vm-ansible.md

 * [Jobs](/platform/workflow/job/overview/)
     * [runSh](/platform/workflow/job/runsh)

-### Step by Step Instructions
+### Instructions

-The following sections explain the process of automating a workflow to provision an GCE instance using Ansible.
+The following sections explain the process of automating a workflow to provision a GCE instance using Ansible.
 We will demonstrate this with our sample application.

 **Source code is available at [devops-recipes/prov_gcp_gce_ansible](https://github.com/devops-recipes/prov_gcp_gce_ansible)**